Jump to section

 Once your dog has mastered Step 4, reward her by only opening the door after she ringing the bell and when she wants to go potty.
 Otherwise, she might ring the bell whenever she wants to go out and play.
 Practice these steps repeatedly in short sessions until your dog has developed this skill.

-By Erin Cain
+Written by Erin Cain

 Published: 12/15/2017, edited: 01/08/2021